MalkarovPark/Robotic_Complex_Workspace/README.md

 *iOS & iPadOS*

 Official installation method coming in the 17th versions of iOS and iPadOS.
-Also you may install application package by your own developer profile and special installers.
+Or you may install application package by your own developer profile and special installers.
+Also possible to use the app in application playground format by the [Swift Playgrounds](https://apps.apple.com/us/app/swift-playgrounds/id908519492) (iPadOS only).

 ### Project Editing <a name="project-editing"></a>